 It is the auctioneer’s and the auction house operator’s responsibility to make sure that the seller fully understands the law regarding absolute auctions.
 After the auctioneer calls for bids on an article or lot, that article or lot cannot be withdrawn unless a bid is not made in a reasonable time.
 An auction without reserve means an absolute auction.

-An auction cannot be advertised absolute or with similar meaning unless (a), (b), and (c) are met.
+An auction cannot be advertised absolute or with a similar meaning unless (a), (b), and (c) are met.

 (a) There cannot be any liens or encumbrances, except current taxes; or All lien holders sign the absolute auction contract or a binding commitment agreeing to sell to the highest bidder; or a financially responsible person, firm or corporation signs the absolute auction contract or a binding commitment to guarantee that the liens will be paid regardless of the high bid.